Group actions with commensurated subsets, wallings and cubings: Classical examples

 \section{Classical examples}

-\subsubsection{Examples with Property PW}
+\subsection{Examples with Property PW}

 Let us give examples of groups satisfying Property PW.
 It can be hard to give accurate references, insofar as the link different characterizations of Property PW were not originally well-understood, and also because Property PW was often obtained accidentally.
 Therefore, in the following enumeration, I use a chronological order taking into account the availability of the methods rather than any findable explicit assertion.
-From this prospective, we can agree that Property PW for the trivial group was realized soon after the Big Bang and that probably a few years later Lucy considered as folklore that it is also satisfied by $\Z$.
+From this prospective, we can agree that Property PW for the trivial group was realized soon after the Big Bang and that probably a few years later Lucy considered as folklore that it is also satisfied by $\Z$ (but I would be happy to acknowledge any earlier reference).

 The first next examples are groups acting properly on trees; however a finitely generated group with this property is necessarily {\bf virtually free}, so this gives a small class of groups.
-However, unlike the property of acting properly on a tree, Property PW is stable under taking {\bf direct products} and {\bf overgroups of finite index}.
+However, unlike the property of acting properly on a tree, Property PW is stable under taking {\bf direct products} and {\bf overgroups of finite index} (see Proposition \ref{pwfi}).
 It follows, for instance, that every finitely generated, {\bf virtually abelian} group has Property PW; interestingly this provides the simplest counterexamples to the implication FA$\Rightarrow$FW (e.g., a nontrivial semidirect product $\Z^2\rtimes (\Z/3\Z)$ does the job).
 All the previous examples are groups acting properly on a finite product of trees.
-Other instances of such groups are {\bf lattices} (or discrete subgroups) {\bf in products of rank one simple groups} over non-Archimedean local fields, and also Burger-Mozes' groups, which are infinite, finitely presented and simple.
-A typical example that is not cocompact is the {\bf lamplighter} group $F\wr\Z$ (where $F$ is any finite group), which acts properly on the product of two trees, or a non-cocompact lattice such as $\SL_2(\mathbf{F}_p[t,t^{-1}])$.
+Further instances of such groups are {\bf lattices} (or discrete subgroups) {\bf in products of rank one simple groups} over non-Archimedean local fields, and also Burger-Mozes' groups, which are infinite, finitely presented and simple.
+A typical example that is not cocompact is the {\bf lamplighter} group $F\wr\Z$ (where $F$ is any finite group), which acts properly on the product of two trees, or a non-cocompact lattice such as $\SL_2(\mathbf{F}_q[t,t^{-1}])$.